 Cookies that are considered strictly necessary:

-- Cookies to remember items in a shopping basket
+- Remember items in a shopping basket

-- Cookies providing essential security measures
+- Providing essential security measures

 - Cookies that remember user preferences

-- First and third party advertising cookies
+- First- and third-party advertising cookies

 - Facebook like buttons